OCA/odoo-community.org/README.rst

 http://odoo-community.org will be updated accordingly.

-Please also keep in mind that the OCA is registered in Switzerland and and must answer some obligations due to the nature of its entity type.
+Please also keep in mind that the OCA is registered in Switzerland and must answer some obligations due to the nature of its entity type.
 These obligations may prevent your changes from being accepted.

 About the OCA